cdl-mint/Niryo_Twin/README.md

 - urdf and .py under `Digital_Twin_Webots/` folder

 #### Method to run:
-1. Open Webots which is installed in windows or linux and load the `Niryo_Ned.wbt` under creating new wrold.
-Or else create new Niryo Ned robot and load the `Niryo_Ned.urdf` file which is available under `Digital_twin_Files.
+1. Open Webots which is installed in windows or linux and load the `Niryo_Ned.wbt` under creating new wrold Or else create new Niryo Ned robot and load the `Niryo_Ned.urdf` file which is available under `Digital_twin_Files.
+2. Or else just open the `Niryo_Ned_Webot.wbt` file under `Digital_Twin_Webots/Niryo_Ned_Webot.wbt` folder.

-2. On the right side in code section load the `webots_ned_controll.py` under `Digital_Twin_Webots`.
-3. And run the `webots_ned_controll.py` file.
+3. On the right side in code section load the `webots_ned_controll.py` under `Digital_Twin_Webots`.
+And run the `webots_ned_controll.py` file.

 4. Logs will be automatically saved in current dir with name `scenario1_run_1.txt` format. (on default it will run each scenarios and 4 iterations)

 5. If you want to add your own scenario just add your scenario to the `custom_webots_ned_controll.py` under `TODO: section` and run the file inside webots compiler.

 ### 3. Digital Twin (Simulation - Gazebo):
+#### About:
+Until now we finished our first simulation tool and sucessfully got the logs, In this section we are going to set up our second simulation environment for the Niryo Ned robot.
+For this we are using Gazebo simulation environment.

 #### Requirements:
 - Ubuntu 18.04